 Electromagnetic Field (EMF) Levels

 The IQ has relatively little EMF compared to the competition.
 With the reader 6 ft from the camera, the average reading was 0.91 V/m.
-This value makes it the second lowest value in the group with only the LeFun 1080p having a lower reading of 0.84, which is a negligible difference.
+This value makes it one of the lowest value in the group.
 It is far below the average value for the dedicated monitors which have readings almost twice this value or more.
 The EMF for the parent device will vary depending on what you use and how far away from you it sits.
 The further the device and camera are from you and baby the less EMF you'll both be exposed to.

 With wi-fi enabled cameras there is always a concern over safety and hackers taking control of your camera and watching you and your baby or worse interacting with baby via the 2-way talking feature.